 The Internet that we are experiencing today is highly centralized.
 Most data that we as the users of the internet produce, end up in the hands of a few large corporations.
 But there are a number of truly distributed systems out there living on the internet.
 Although not exactly the same, for the purpose of this article, we will use the term distributed network and Peer-to-Peer network interchangeably.

 One example of a truly distributed system on the internet is BitTorrent.
-Like any other technology, Peer-to-Peer networks have enabled legitimate use-cases, such as the reliable exchange of open source software.
-They also have illegitimate use-cases, such as pirating music and movies.
+Like any other technology, Peer-to-Peer networks have enabled legitimate use-cases, such as the reliable exchange of open-source software as well as illegitimate use-cases, such as pirating music and movies.
 Distributed systems have some major advantages over their more centralized counterparts, most notably their robustness.
-Peer-to-Peer networks have a high level of redundancy built in.
-Single points of failure are missing and the system can survive even if a majority of the network shuts down.
+Peer-to-Peer networks have a high level of redundancy built-in.
+Single points of failure are missing and the system can survive even if a majority of the network is shut down.
 We’ve seen the tremendous difficulty that authorities have had taking some of these networks offline with services like BitTorrent or Napster.
 That is due to the fault tolerance you get from a peer-to-peer architecture.

 But there are some downsides compared to centralized systems.
 The high level of redundancy and the need for communication as well as coordination between peers comes at the cost of efficiency.
 Taking a look at data storage is the most obvious example here.
 Many nodes, in case of the Horizen network more than 25,000, store a copy of the blockchain.
-This is not very storage efficient but makes the maintained ledger highly resilient against attacks of any kind and gives it its immutability.
+This is not very storage efficient but makes the blockchain highly resilient against attacks and gives it its immutability.

-In computer science, the CAP theorem describes that the cost of a robust and scalable distributed network is the time it takes for the network to reach consistency.
-It takes some time for an event (like a transaction with a cryptocurrency) to be broadcast to every single node on the network.
-In a second step, all the nodes that have received the event have to reach consensus on the order in which the events happened.
-In our next article covering Consensus Mechanisms, we will introduce you to the two main methods to achieve consensus in distributed networks.
+In computer science, the CAP theorem describes the cost of a robust and scalable distributed network as the time it takes for the network to reach consistency.
+It takes some time for an event (like a transaction) to be broadcast to every node on the network.
+In a second step, all the nodes have to reach consensus on the order in which events happened.
+In our next article on consensus mechanisms, we will introduce you to the two main methods to achieve consensus in distributed networks.

 The variations of distributed networks mostly regard the data structure that is being maintained and the broadcasting mechanism or message propagation that nodes use to communicate and exchange data.
 The two most commonly used spreading protocols are flooding and diffusion.
 With flooding, nodes propagate a message with a constant or deterministic transmission delay.
 Diffusion is a refined version of flooding.
 In networks using diffusion, such as Bitcoin and most other cryptocurrencies the nodes propagate messages with a random transmission delay.
-This makes it harder for an eavesdropper to determine the origin of a message and therefore identifying nodes real-world location and possibly owner.
+This makes it harder for an eavesdropper to determine the origin of a message and thereby identify a node’s geographical location and possibly owner.

 Most distributed networks use a variation of diffusion for message propagation.
-A peer that receives a message broadcasts it to all his peers, which in turn broadcast it to all their peers.
-Within a few rounds of propagation, the entire network will receive the message as it spreads exponentially among peers.
+A peer that receives a message will broadcast it to all his peers, which in turn broadcast it to all their peers.
+Within a few rounds of propagation, the entire network will receive the message as it spreads exponentially among the nodes.
 The communication protocol needs to fulfill a set of desirable properties, such as low latency, fairness (all nodes experience roughly the same latency) and anonymity.
 Anonymity in this context should prevent an adversary from learning the IP address a message originated from through monitoring the network over time.

-In the next two articles, we will introduce you to the two most common mechanisms to reach consensus on a history of events in a distributed setting.
+In the next article, we will introduce you to the two most common mechanisms to reach consensus on a history of events in a distributed setting.
 You have probably come across the term Proof-of-Work and mining before.
-We will explain what Proof-of-Work and Proof-of-Stake are about and after that look into the mining process in detail including the puzzle that the miners solve.
+We will explain what Proof-of-Work and Proof-of-Stake are about and look at mining in detail for the last article of this chapter.